ccnmtl/ohcoe-hugo/content/domains/identify/_index.md

 weight: 1
 videoId: "A9aLIXkf05Y"
 ---
-__Identify__ patients with -- or at risk for -- substance use disorders
+__Identify__ patients with, or at risk for, substance use disorders

 * __Screen:__ Screen for substance disorders and patients at risk in the dental setting.
 * __Use Tools:__ Demonstrate awareness of different opioid risk assessment and drug monitoring tools that help to identify at-risk patients.